leonardomathon/hierarchical-data-visualization-tool/README.md

 To get an impression of this project, you can visit the [live version](https://dbl.logicbit.nl/).

+This tool is able to read and visualize Newick datasets using a node-link tree diagram and a sunburst graph.
+These two visualizations are interactable with simple mouse gestures.

 ## Getting started ##
 These instruction will help you get this project up and running.